johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Directory Structure
 The method consists of one file [keyword_extraction.py](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/blob/main/keyword_extraction.py).
 The data used for the demo run is saved in the [data/](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/tree/main/data/) folder.
-Once the method is finished the method will create the following folder structure and output.
+Once the method is finished it will create the following folder structure and output.
-In the [ouptut/](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/tree/main/output/) folder you find the csv with the word importance scores.
+In the [ouptut/](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/tree/main/output/) folder you can find the CSV with the word importance scores.
-In [output_config/](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/tree/main/output_config/) you find a json specify all the parameters used to produce the csv.
+In [output_config/](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/tree/main/output_config/) you find a JSON specify all the parameters used to produce the CSV.

 ```
 .